bright/new-www/content/blog/what-are-point-of-sale-devices.md

 published: true
 language: en
 ---
-**Are you planning to build a Point of Sale system for retail and restaurant?
-This is the world where software constantly meets hardware.
-Before you start to develop your retail solution, learn about the types of equipment used in Points of Sale.**
+**In the Point of Sale (POS) world software constantly meets hardware.
+Learn about the types of equipment used in Points of Sale for restaurant and retail.**

 ![ePOS equipment](../../static/images/blog_post_cover_epos.png)